-After Clint Scandal, Government Plans Dramatic Expansion Of Child Shelters
+Government Plans Dramatic Expansion Of Migrant Child Shelters

 The government has been through this before, too.
 HHS had to find places for nearly 60,000 unaccompanied children during a migrant surge in 2016.
 Now the agency is on course to surpass that total.

 In addition to the BCFS shelter in South Texas, HHS is opening a second emergency shelter at Fort Sill, an army post in Lawton, Okla.
-Eventually, HHS wants to phase out these massive, expensive emergency shelters altogether.
-The agency wants to add smaller, licensed facilities that are more suitable for children.
+And eventually, the agency wants to phase out these massive, expensive emergency shelters altogether and add smaller, licensed facilities that are more suitable for children.

 "Having such a large facility is not ideal.
 So we've started a process where we're starting to look for shelters that would be state-licensed, and spread across a number of cities...that would be ready to go in case of an influx," says Mark Weber of HHS.